lparisot/spring-devops/src/main/ansible/README.md

-## Installation of our Jenkins server in AWS
+## Installation of our DevOps servers in AWS

 ## Some configuration

-You must create a file ~/.devops_pass.txt which contains your ansible vault password.
+You must create a file ~/.devops_pass.txt which contains your Ansible vault password.

 You must create a new vault file in group_vars/all/vault, which contains
 ```